suruliraajan/laravel-study-guide/README.md

 It also covers more niche topics like job queues, notifications, and real world scenarios.

 6. Codecourse - Laravel Series [https://www.youtube.com/@codecourse]
-Codecourse provides in-depth tutorials focusing on practical application development using Laravel.
+Codecourse provides in-depth tutorials focusing on practical application development using Laravel..

 ## Table of Contents